nis65/multiroom/README.md

             -ice_description "Bluealsa to icecast (flac) via ffmpeg" -content_type 'application/ogg' \
             icecast://source:Hiesh0vahHoh@localhost:8000/blue.ogg

-As before, fire up your browser, go to `http://infinity:8000/blue.ogg`  and you should hear the mobile's sound on the loudspeakers of your desktop.
+As before, fire up your browser, go to `http://infinity:8000/blue.ogg`  and you should hear the mobile's sound on the speakers of your desktop.
 If not, check that the bluetooth volume of your mobile is at 100% (again).

 #### Automate all this